US manufacturing mired in soft patch as orders, shipments fall

 BUMPY ROAD AHEAD

-"The supply chains with the U.S. and Mexico are more intertwined than those between the U.S. and China, which would make the spillover effects on the U.S. economy more significant than the 5per cent tariff would otherwise suggest."
+"The supply chains with the US and Mexico are more intertwined than those between the US and China, which would make the spillover effects on the US economy more significant than the five per cent tariff would otherwise suggest."

 Boeing's move to cut production of its troubled 737 MAX aircraft is also hurting manufacturing.

 The economy is broadly slowing despite the lowest unemployment rate in nearly 50 years.
-The Atlanta Federal Reserve is forecasting GDP rising at a 1.3per cent annualized rate in the second quarter.
-The economy grew at a 3.1per cent rate in the January-March period.
+The Atlanta Federal Reserve is forecasting GDP rising at a 1.3 per cent annualised rate in the second quarter.
+The economy grew at a 3.1 per cent rate in the January-March period.

-The Commerce Department also said April orders for non-defense capital goods excluding aircraft, which are seen as a measure of business spending plans on equipment, declined 1.0per cent instead of the 0.9per cent drop reported last month.
+The Commerce Department also said April orders for non-defence capital goods excluding aircraft, which are seen as a measure of business spending plans on equipment, declined 1.0 per cent instead of the 0.9 per cent drop reported last month.

 "It is likely that real equipment spending will decline again in the second quarter," said Daniel Silver, an economist at JPMorgan in New York.